 I spent the past twenty years making art under the radar.
 Until 2015 when I started creating installations that included paintings about positive social change.

-Being invisible was a tactic I adapted from an early age to avoid bullies and drama.
-As I got older I would do anything to avoid conflict.
+Being invisible was a tactic I adapted from an early age to avoid drama.
+As I got older, I would do anything to avoid conflict.
 As an artist, I played it safe so I wouldn’t say the wrong thing.
 With time it seemed to say the wrong thing was worse than saying anything at all.
 It was an inner struggle, but it felt safe and secure.

 BAD ART STUDENT

 I needed to get out of Los Angeles.
 I needed to escape the broken girl that came from the streets of Venice.
-It was the 80’s and I was attending the San Francisco Art Institute, totally in love with conceptual art, it was an exclusive club for smart artist people.
+It was the 80’s, and I was attending the San Francisco Art Institute, totally in love with conceptual art, it was an exclusive club for smart artist people.
 I hoped that no one would notice how un-smart I felt compared to those savvy thinkers and prolific art makers on Chestnut Street.
 I wanted nothing more than to be as smart and interesting as they were.
 In school I would study for countless hours, only to get barely passing grades, it was so demoralizing and painful.
 I would drown my sorrows by marathon painting, keeping to myself.
 My teachers, Fred Martin, Angela Davis, Carlos Villa, and Julius Hatofsky were my heroes, my mentors, I wanted them to rescue me, to tell me how to create work that mattered.
 My work was a whisper against the backdrop of big ideas and loud voices.

 Admittedly, I was out of touch with my voice, fearful of getting anything wrong.
 It was easier to not say anything at all.